10 Essential Steps to Follow in Mobile App Development Process

 If you find a problem that you believe your app can solve find ways your app could provide tangible benefits to your intended audience.
 At this point, it is imperative that you need to present your mobile app concept as an illustration.
 Sketch preliminary sketches of your user interface for your app and then write all the information on the page.

 If you’re thinking about the best way to design an app.
 You should include in the sketch all the major elements including the layout and structure that the app will have.
-The buttons and icons explain how users will navigate through the app.
+The buttons and icons explaining how users will navigate through the app.
 This will give you clarity as an app developer on mobile and provides some structure to the idea that up until the moment was just an idea that you had in your head.

 When you are developing your concept the other important element of your mobile application development plan is the monetization of the app.
 Alongside providing a service to the user with their experience.
 You must be able to earn a profit.
 Either through advertising or charging for the download itself, or by providing an uncomplicated version for free with premium options and charges.
 If you are expecting a significant number of users and want to make money, you could display ads on your application while offering it at no cost, by developing applications designed for iOS and Android.
 Choose your monetization strategy in this phase and alter your app to include the monetization options.